 How To Clean Terracotta Pots

 Step 1: Remove any loose dirt from the pot.
 Brush as much dirt as you can off of the clay pot, but you don’t have to get it all off.
-I got this fancy pot brush for Christmas a few years back, but you don’t need to go out and buy one of these.
-Before I got this brush, I used a cheap toilet brush that I bought for a few dollars (but please don’t use an old toilet brush – gross!).
+I got this fancy pot brush for Christmas a few years back, and love it for cleaning my pots.

 Step 2: Soak clay pots in vinegar/water solution.
 Ideally, you would use 1 cup of white vinegar (5% acidity) for every 3-4 cups of water.
 The less vinegar you use, the longer you’ll need to soak the pots.
 Completely submerge the clay pots in the solution.
 You may hear a sizzling sounds or see bubbles.
 Don’t worry; that’s a combination of the vinegar doing it’s job at dissolving the crusty buildup, and the clay pot absorbing the water.
 I start by soaking crusty clay pots for 20-30 minutes.
 If the buildup wipes or scrubs off easily, they’re done.
 Otherwise, I’ll soak the pots longer.
 Keep checking until all the residue is easy to remove.
 You may need to use your brush to scrub it off.

 Related post: Tips For Repotting Houseplants